shashiX07/portfolio-OS/README.md

 ## Purpose 🎯🔧💡

 The primary goal of **portfolio-OS** is to transform the conventional portfolio into a functional desktop simulation.
-This unique approach highlights Shashikant's creativity, deep understanding of web technologies, and focus on user experience design. 🎨🧠🚀
+This unique approach highlights my creativity, deep understanding of web technologies, and focus on user experience design. 🎨🧠🚀

 ---